 In Benin, farmers practice rain fed agriculture – meaning there are periods of abundance and scarcity.
-To help curb the uncertainty of production of tomatoes and to help improve the lives of young women in Congo, Segbe Accrombessi created Kawan Africa.
+To help curb the uncertainty of production of tomatoes and to help improve the lives of young women in Benin, Segbe Accrombessi created Kawan Africa.

 With a degree in Industrial Engineering and a focus on food processing/food production, Segbe believes that it was inevitable that she would be thrust into the world of food and agriculture.